 We don’t have a definitive word on the impact of blocking sweat glands.
 If you’re concerned, consider using a natural deodorant that helps remove armpit odor while allowing your body to operate normally.
 If you want some tips to deal with wetness, read on.

-We use hard-working ingredients in Corum Natural Deodorant to keep you smelling fresh: Totarol (an antioxidant and bacteria-fighting ingredient from the bark of the New Zealand totara tree), Triethyl Citrate (a mild ingredient made from citric acid), and Zinc (a naturally-occurring mineral).
-The scented varieties also contain odor-fighting essential oils.
-(Our unscented deodorant does not contain essential oils.)
+We use hard-working ingredients in Corum Barrier Repair Malassezia Deodorant to keep you smelling fresh: Totarol (an antioxidant and bacteria-fighting ingredient from the bark of the New Zealand totara tree), Triethyl Citrate (a mild ingredient made from citric acid), and Zinc (a naturally-occurring mineral).

-Below are some other ingredients you may want to try to remove armpit odor.
+If you’re in a pinch, below are some other ingredients that can help to remove armpit odor.
 You may need to apply these several times a day.
+Be aware, all of these can irritate the skin.

 Apple cider vinegar applied with a cotton pad may help to control armpit bacteria, but not everyone would consider the smell of vinegar to be an acceptable alternative to body odor.
-The pH of vinegar can also cause irritation.
+The pH of vinegar is quite low and can irritate skin.

 Witch Hazel can help remove armpit odor.
 I recommend witch hazel that does not contain alcohol.
 Alcohol can irritate the skin.

 Baking soda can fight odor-causing bacteria and also help to absorb sweat.
-However, it can cause irritation.
+However, the pH of baking soda is quite high and can irritate the skin.

 Using aluminum antiperspirants can cause toxins and bacteria to build up in and under the skin due to the clogging nature of those products.
 Antiperspirants, unlike deodorants, also alter the armpit microbiome by increasing the number of odor-causing bacteria in the armpits.